Smoothing Quantile Regression Averaging: A new approach to probabilistic forecasting of electricity prices: Methodology

 \subsubsection{The expert model}

-The choice of the point forecasting model is motivated by two factors.
-Firstly, recent studies on the variable selection \citep{zie:wer:18, uni:now:wer:16} allow to build a well-designed structure and motivate the choice of model regressors.
-Secondly, due to the computational complexity required to produce probabilistic forecasts within a rolling calibration window scheme, the computational burden needed to obtain point forecasts has to be limited.
-Therefore, the sophisticated techniques, such as CNN \citep{amj:dar:09} or RNN-based models \citep{kay:23} are replaced with a parsimonious autoregressive structure.
-The model for the transformed price on day $d$ and hour $h$ was inspired by a number of EPF studies \citep{zie:wer:18,uni:mac:22} and is given by:
+Due to the computational complexity required to produce probabilistic forecasts within a rolling calibration window scheme, the computational effort required to obtain point forecasts must be limited.
+Therefore, sophisticated techniques are replaced by a parsimonious autoregressive structure.
+The model for the transformed price at day $d$ and hour $h$ is given by \citep{zie:wer:18}:

-where $Y_{d-1,h}$, $Y_{d-2,h}$ and $Y_{d-7,h}$ account for the autoregressive terms and refer to the prices from the same hour of the previous day, two days before and a week before, respectively. $Y_{d-1,24}$ is the midnight price of electricity for the previous day and is the last known price at the time the prediction is made. $Y^{max}_{d-1}$ and $Y^{min}_{d-1}$ represent the maximum and minimum prices of the previous day. $L_{d,h}$ is the transformed day-ahead load forecast for a given hour of a day, finally $D_{1},..., D_{7}$ are weekday dummies and $\varepsilon_{d,h}$ is the noise term assumed to be independent and identically distributed normal variables.
-Note that although recent studies indicate that using more exogenous variables such as wind and solar generation \citep{hui:ste:22}, air temperature \citep{jas:20}, or fossil fuels prices \citep{bil:gia:gro:rav:23} can significantly improve forecast accuracy, they are not included in the model due to missing observations or lack of availability.
+where $Y_{d-1,h}$, $Y_{d-2,h}$ and $Y_{d-7,h}$ represent the autoregressive terms and refer to the prices at the same hour of the previous day, two days earlier, and one week earlier, respectively. $Y_{d-1,24}$ is the midnight price of electricity for the previous day and is the last known price at the time of the forecast. $Y^{max}_{d-1}$ and $Y^{min}_{d-1}$ are the maximum and minimum prices of the previous day. $L_{d,h}$ is the transformed day-ahead load forecast for a given hour of a day, finally $D_{1},..., D_{7}$ are weekday dummies, and $\varepsilon_{d,h}$ is the noise term, assumed to be independent and identically distributed variables.